SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Override `getParent()`
 - Return `IntegerType::class` - our type IS an integer field, we just layer on top of it
 - Credits are whole numbers, so `IntegerType` fits perfectly

+## Using the New Type on the Field
 - Now open `StarshipPartType`
 - Change to `->add('price', CreditsType::class)`
 - The default block prefix of this type is ALREADY `credits`, so we don't need it